-Piranha solution is an aqueous mixture of sulfuric acid (H2SO4) and hydrogen peroxide (H2O2) that is used to remove organic residue from surfaces and make them more hydrophilic.
+Piranha solution is an aqueous mixture of sulfuric acid (H2SO4) and hydrogen peroxide (H2O2) that removes organic residue from surfaces and makes them more hydrophilic.
 It is also known as piranha etch because another common use is etching circuit boards.
 Piranha solution is wicked stuff, so read all the instructions for its preparation, safe usage, and disposal before making it.
 Even then, consider less dangerous alternatives, such as potassium hydroxide in ethanol or pre-made etch solutions containing peroxymonosulfuric acid.
-But, if piranha solution is what you need, here’s how to prepare it and use it safely.
+But, if piranha solution is what you need, here’s how to make and use it safely.

 There is more than one recipe for piranha solution.
-The basic recipe combines concentrated sulfuric acid and aqueous hydrogen peroxide.
+The basic protocol combines concentrated sulfuric acid and aqueous hydrogen peroxide.
 Use 30% hydrogen peroxide in water.
-A higher concentration, such as 50% peroxide, greatly increases the temperature of the reaction and risk of explosion.
+A higher concentration, such as 50% peroxide, greatly increases the temperature of the reaction and the risk of explosion.

 The 3:1 and 5:1 ratios of concentrated sulfuric acid to hydrogen peroxide solution are most common, but other ratios may be used:

 - 3:1 concentrated sulfuric acid (H2SO4) to 30% hydrogen peroxide (aqueous H2O2) solution

 - 4:1 concentrated sulfuric acid to 30% hydrogen peroxide solution